oblique-bit/oblique/README.md

 - **ORUnsavedChangesModule**
 - **ORUtilModule**

-You can import them like the *ObliqueModule*:
+You can import them in the same way as the *ObliqueModule*:
 ```
 import {ORDatepickerModule} from 'oblique-reactive/oblique-reactive';